benetech/AccessibilitySummaryEPUBMetadata/AccessibilitySummary-authoring-guidelines-v1.md

+---
-# AccessibilitySummary Authoring Guidelines
+title: AccessibilitySummary Authoring Guidelines
+author: George Kerscher

-Last updated April 17, 2019
+date: April 17, 2019

-By George Kerscher
+...

 > Sarah Runcie: Hi all - I do have a comment from the perspective of a non-accessibility guru.
 It would be good to have clearly stated for